influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/tools/measurements-internal.md

 #### writeShardFail
 The total number of internal write requests from a remote node that failed.
-It's the cousin of OSS shard stat `writeReqErr`.
+It's the cousin of InfluxDB shard stat `writeReqErr`.
 A write request over HTTP is received by Node A. Node A does not have the shard locally, so it creates an internal request to Node B instructing what to write and to which shard.
 If Node B sees the request and if anything goes wrong, Node B increments its own `writeShardFail`.
-Depending on what went wrong, in most circumstances Node B would also increment its `writeReqErr` stat inherited from OSS.
+Depending on what went wrong, in most circumstances Node B would also increment its `writeReqErr` stat inherited from InfluxDB OSS.
 If Node A had the shard locally, there would be no internal request to write data to a remote node, so `writeShardFail` would not be incremented.